 The popular Water Mine waterpark at Lake Fairfax opens Memorial Day weekend.
 The waterpark offers multiple slides, sprays, interactive play areas, a log walk, a lazy river, and more.

 Plan a day trip to the Water Mine and more fun places to visit in Reston VA.

 The largest waterpark in Northern Virginia, SplashDown is a sprawling complex featuring a Pipeline Tower with two 4-story waterslides, two Cannon Ball Slides, Tropical Twister, Lilly Pad and Log Walk; a children's play area with colored pipes and rain-shower features, a 3-foot deep activity pool, and a 770-foot lazy river.

 Signal Bay Waterpark, Manassas

-A 27,000 sq. ft. aquatic facility featuring a zero depth entry leisure pool with water cannons, slides, and a lazy river.
+This 27,000 sq. ft. aquatic facility features a zero-depth entry leisure pool with water cannons and slides.
+A popular lazy river circles the waterpark.

 Waterworks Waterpark, Dale City

 Waterworks offers several slides including a circular open slide and an enclosed speed slide, water obstacles like the jungle walk, and zero-entry wading pools.